lugmenn/portfolio/2024_02_03-dog_db_analysis.md

 * Most of the users are active during the weekend, specially on Sundays.

 * Most of the users are located in English speaking countries : USA, Canada, Australia, and the UK.
-A **site translation to other languages** could attract new potential customers overseas.
+A **website translation to other languages** could attract new potential customers from other countries.
+Half of the total Dognition users live in the USA.

 * Most of the American users are located in California.
-The **marketing team could develop strategies with California as a target** or other states with a similar population.
+The **marketing team could develop strategies with California as a target** or other states with a similar population type.

-* The Americans use the platform mostly during the afternoon and Sundays.
-These might be good time to **send notifications for completing tests or a news feed/recommendations**
+* The American users use the platform mostly during the afternoon, specially on Sundays.
+These might be a good time to **send reminders or notifications for completing tests, as well as having a news feed/sending out tips on dog care**.

+* The free trial didn't helped retaining customers.
+A possible solution would be to **mix the tests subcategories in the first testing stages to show more variety on the platform dinamics**.